pharo-project/pheps/phep-proposal.md

 ### In other languages

-Languages like Java, Python or Ruby add some constraints on the placement of `_` (with subtle differences between them).
+Languages like Java, Python, or Ruby add some constraints on the placement of `_` (with subtle differences between them).
 For instance, a common rule is no trailing `_`.

 ```